Players and coach Rod Carey visit children at Baptist Children Hospital

 2010: Redshirted his true freshman season at NIU.
 Selected as one of the Huskies' work team players of the week versus Buffalo (10-16) and Ball State (11-20).

 High School: A 2009 first team Illinois High School Football Coaches Association 5A All-State and Chicago Tribune All-State special mention honoree.
 The 2009 Daily Chronicle Player of the Year and Walter Payton Roundhouse Conference Player of the Year.
 Named Western Sun Conference Offensive Most Valuable Player and Sycamore MVP as a senior.
 A three-year all-conference honoree in the Western Sun Conference at three positions; defensive back, kick returner and running back.
 Second-leading rusher in Sycamore history.
 Rushed for 1,792 yards and 17 touchdowns during the 2009 campaign.
 Totaled 136 yards on 19 carries with two scores in the state quarterfinal game.
 Carried the ball 22 times and gained 174 yards in Sycamore's playoff win over Kaneland.
 Led the Spartans to the state quarterfinals for the first time since 1978.
 Named to the Academic All-State team and qualified for membership in the National Honor Society.

 Personal: Born Sept.
 14, 1991 in Deerfield, Ill.
 Son of Peggy and Marcus Hayes.
 Father played football at Trinity College.
-Intends to major in industrial and systems engineering.
+An industrial and systems engineering major.

 HAYES' CAREER GAME HIGHS Tackles: 4, vs Army, 9-3-11